ucb-rit/savio-training-intro-fall-2021/intro.md

 # Login nodes

 - Login nodes
-  - Used to access the system when loggin in
+  - Used to access the system when logging in
   - For login and non-intensive interactive work such as:
     - job submission and monitoring
     - basic compilation